Data-Transfer/ceph-client/README.markdown

 It is possible to generate a pre-singed URL with a pre-set expiration time, using the `s3-presign-url.py` script.

-Note that url presigning, in addition to simply share an object or a subset of it (through the *range* header), does support every single HTTP request, including object creation and streaming through append requests.
+Note that url presigning, in addition to simply sharing an object or a subset of it (through the *range* header), does support every single HTTP request, including object creation and streaming through append requests.

 ## Web request logger and proxy